 10. Piracetam + Choline

 This combination is probably the most popular stack used by nootropic users.
-Piracetam is also known as Lucetam, that works by improving the functioning of transmitters and receptors.
+Piracetam is also known as Lucetam, which works by improving the functioning of transmitters and receptors.
 Even though primarily prescribed by doctors for people suffering from Alzheimer’s, depression, and even schizophrenia, it is used off-label by healthy adults as a way to boost acetylcholine function that is an important neurotransmitter.
-But in order to experience its benefits, which includes increased mental clarity, spatial memory, and an overall boost in brain functioning, choline needs to be ingested along with it.
+But to experience its benefits, which include increased mental clarity, spatial memory, and an overall boost in brain functioning, choline needs to be ingested along with it.

 Choline, as a water-soluble essential nutrient, works with the Piracetam and is often used to prevent headaches that are sometimes associated with its use.
 An effective dose would be 300 mg of Piracetam plus 300 mg of Choline three times per day (about every four hours or so).
 Those willing to step it up a bit can also try the Focus XT + Piracetam stack.
 And interestingly, Piracetam is a popular supplement in the subculture of lucid dreaming.